SSR framework for Svelte 5 + Bun with islands-based selective hydration

 });csrf:check

 Override the framework’s CSRF decision for the current request.
 The filter receives the framework’s default decision — null if the request would pass, a Response (typically 403) if it would be blocked.
-Return the input unchanged to delegate to the framework, null to bypass, or a fresh Response to substitute a custom block.
+Return the input unchanged to delegate, null to bypass, or a fresh Response to substitute a custom block.
+Sync.

 await Mochi.serve({